 My original definition of “Lighten Up” was based on weight.
 I wanted things to be less heavy.
 I wanted my material possessions to be reduced, my weight to go down, my mood to go up, my schedule to be less hectic.
 All of those things have happened, to some degree.

 Now, I’m going to start looking at another facet of the word “lighten” – making things brighter.
 I’d like to shed light on the corners of my life, to see how I can continue to simplify it.
-I’d like to light a path to the future for my daughter, by sharing the things I believe about life and how to live it.
+I’d like to light a path to the future for my son, by sharing the things I believe about life and how to live it.
 I’d like to spread light in the world by seeking ways to serve others, instead of focusing so much on myself.
 I am sure that as the days go by, I’ll think of more examples!
 I hope that each post in this blog will document some instance of “enlightening” myself or my world.